North Road’s “SLYR” tool offers is the complete ArcMap to QGIS compatibility suite. Features include:

 “Set Style from LYR File” Algorithm

-A new SLYR Processing algorithm will be created, which will set an existing QGIS vector layer’s style to match the style from a lyr file, replacing the layer’s current renderer in-place.
+This algorithm sets an existing QGIS vector layer’s style to match the style from a selected LYR file, replacing the layer’s current renderer in-place.

-On launching the algorithm, users will be asked to select a layer from the current project and a corresponding LYR file.
-The SLYR tool will extract the renderer settings from that file, including conversion of unique value and ranges renderers, and apply it to the selected project layer.
+On launching the algorithm, users are asked to select a layer from the current project and a corresponding LYR file.
+The SLYR tool extracts the renderer settings from that file, including conversion of unique value and ranges renderers, and applies it to the selected project layer.

 “LYR to QLR” Algorithm

+This algorithm directly converts a LYR file to the corresponding QGIS QLR file.
 QLR files are a direct QGIS equivalent of ESRI LYR files, storing both a layer’s source and symbology.
-This makes them conversion of LYR to QLR files a highly desirable function.

 “LYR to QGIS Style XML” Algorithm

-The final algorithm added during Stage 2 will be an algorithm which creates a QGIS Style XML database containing all symbols found within a specified LYR file.
-This will allow users to select a LYR file, and obtain a “dump” of all symbols found within that file.
+This algorithm creates a QGIS Style XML database containing all symbols found within a specified LYR file.
+It allows users to select a LYR file, and obtain a “dump” of all symbols found within that file.
 The resultant QGIS Style XML database can be opened within the QGIS Style Manager and the symbols saved to the local style database.

-All the methods described in Stage 2 for working with vector LYR files within QGIS will be extended to also work for raster layers (e.g. support for dragging and dropping raster LYR files to QGIS, and exposing raster LYR files in the QGIS browser panel.)
+All the methods supported for working with vector LYR files within QGIS also work for raster layers (e.g. support for dragging and dropping raster LYR files to QGIS, and exposing raster LYR files in the QGIS browser panel.)

 “Add Layers from MXD” algorithm

-A new algorithm will be added to the Processing toolbox, allowing users to select an input MXD document.
-The algorithm will extract all layers from the document, and add them to the current project, keeping their original symbology from the MXD intact (with the exclusions already described in Stages 1-3).
+This algorithm, available from the Processing toolbox, allows users to select an input MXD document.
+The algorithm extracts all layers from the document, and adds them to the current project, keeping their original symbology from the MXD intact.

 “Extract Print Layouts from MXD” algorithm